007matan/TrackFromBehind/README.md

 Android Development: The app is developed using Java or Kotlin programming languages, making use of the Android SDK.

 GPS Location Tracking: The app uses the GPS functionality of the Android device to track the user's location and calculate the pace, distance, and route.
+Google Location Service: The app uses Google API, and services for demonstrate Fuest location: for more accuracy

 Background Service: A service component is implemented to run in the background, ensuring continuous tracking even when the app is not in the foreground.